heymichellemac/heymichellemac-resume/docs/portfolio/walkthrough-guide.md

 You'll either need to manually install it or install the BRAT community plugin ([details on how to do each is outlined here on the plugin page](https://github.com/nothingislost/obsidian-query-control#installing-via-brat)).

-### Examples Of How I Use Embedded Queries
+## Examples Of How I Use Embedded Queries

 Let's take a look at some of the ways I've incorporated embedded queries into my Obsidian vault.

-#### 1 - Content Processing Inbox
+### 1 - Content Processing Inbox

 My Inbox note is where I process the bulk of my notes.
 These are made up of old unprocessed random notes and highlights synced from my read-it-later tool [Matter](https://hq.getmatter.com/).

-It's basically just a list of every note tagged with #inbox.
+It's basically just a list of every note tagged with `#inbox`.

 Here's the query: